eltonx17/payments_app/README.md

 - Run tests using `mvn test`
 - Attached simple manual testing document in docs/ folder for reference.

+### Payloads
+- OpenAPI/Swagger documentation is placed in the root of the project (openapi.yaml).
+- Can also be accessed directly in Swagger UI at http://localhost:8080/swagger-ui/index.html (local) OR https://payment-eg.koyeb.app/swagger-ui/index.html for detailed API documentation

 ## Assumptions/Notes
 1. Payment flow should be successful irrespective of webhook invocation outcome
 2. Card number is sent encrypted to the webhook, can be decrypted by the receiver